lilwasser/Business/project3.md

     * Solution paths
     * Measures of success, both technical and non-technical
     * Risks and assumptions
 * Identify one or more publicly-accessible datasets relevant to your proposal and perform a preliminary analysis of the data, e.g. descriptive / exploratory analysis and visualizations.
 This analysis should explain the nature of your data and provide evidence that your proposed data science project is a feasible solution to the problem.
 * Clearly outline the future data science steps that were not covered in your preliminary analysis
 * Communicate your proposal and preliminary findings in a 5 minute mock "pitch" presentation at the end of week 2 and in a short written description (more details below)

+scoping: who was it designed for? identify places for improvement/new opps. come up with problem. impact focused ideas.
+-> identify impact (obstacle/opportunity), potential impact hypothesis, major risks

 ### Your backstory
-This is a fairly free-form project, and creativity is welcome.
-Be sure that there is enough time to do good work with the data, but it is fine to tinker with the premise of the project.

 The client organization can be real or imaginary, a private company or a social sector group, anything you desire.
 The [brainstorming_examples.md](brainstorming_examples.md) document contains examples of clients and potential business problems, as well as other business questions to consider when brainstorming.

+Above: The clearly defined client backstory is exceptionally creative and involved, and is addressed in a highly proficient manner.
+The project is designed around a highly realistic and meaningful business problem that seamlessly incorporates data science methods as part of the solution.
+Project identification and scoping best practices are executed comprehensively.

 ## Components
 Metis projects are broken down into 5 component parts -- **design, data, algorithms, tools, and communication** -- that